staifmatej/prg-precipitation-forecast-hmm/README.md

 ## LLM (Large Language Models) Usage Declaration

-I completed this project without using LLM tools, except for English grammar help.
+I completed the main work on this project myself, but I used LLM tools for specific purposes.
 Since English is not my native language and I want to improve it further, and I want to use international language at a professional level in my projects too, I consulted with LLM models for grammar corrections, translations, and modifications.
-Specifically, I used OpenAI's `Chat-GPT 03-high` model.
+Specifically for English, I used OpenAI's `Chat-GPT 03-high` model.

 * I wrote **staifmatej-report.pdf 100% in my own words**, but then I translated it to English using LLM with grammar corrections.

 * I did the same thing with docstrings and comments in the code, which **I always wrote myself**, but sometimes when I was not sure about my 100% grammatical accuracy, I translated them using LLM model.

-* I wrote `class HMMEvaluator` first by myself in one function, but because this was a school project for the Programming in Python course at CTU FIT and I had to follow strict PEP8 score requirements, the function could not be this long and have so many arguments according to PEP8.
+* I wrote `class HMMEvaluator` first by myself in one function, but because this was a school project for the *Programming in Python course* at *CTU FIT* and I had to follow strict *PEP8* score requirements, the function could not be this long and have so many arguments according to *PEP8*.
 That is why LLM `claude sonnet 3.5` rewrote the whole function into a class - I checked the code afterwards.

 * The constant `VALIDATION_CRITERIA` was suggested to me by LLM model `claude sonnet 3.5` as a solution for the already mentioned modified code to meet PEP8 score requirements.